BLUE HORIZON 1261

 Ivy stretched out a hesitant hand and felt of the material to make sure she wasn't imagining things.
 Satisfied that it was real enough, she traced a finger along the sash.
 When she moved the material aside, she saw the edge of an envelope clipped to the sash with a plastic tab.

 She pulled out a small sealed envelope, but it was unmarked.
-Curious, she tore open the flap and then pulled out a single sheet of plain white paper.
+Curious, she tore open the flap with a claw tip and then pulled out a single sheet of plain white paper.
 Durant's neat penmanship was easy to read, and the simple message put a lump in her throat.

 Your friend, Durant.